Imperative sentences are phrases that give instructions, commands, advice, or requests. They are used to tell people what to do.

 Before we get started on imperative sentence structure, let’s look at 30 examples you may have seen before.
 Spot any you might know!

 The structure of an imperative sentence is pretty straightforward to understand.
-Typically imperative sentences use the following rules.
+Typically imperative sentences are structured like this.

 Imperative sentences can also be negative and usually begin with ‘don’t.’
 Here are some examples: